What Are Hemorrhoids?

 - Swelling

-Sometimes a blood clot forms inside an external hemorrhoid, known as a thrombosed hemorrhoid, which can cause sudden severe pain.
+A thrombosed hemorrhoid occurs when a blood clot forms inside an external hemorrhoid, causing sudden severe pain.

 How Common Are Hemorrhoids?

-Hemorrhoids are among the most common anorectal conditions.
+Hemorrhoids are one of the most common anorectal conditions.

-- Around 1 in 20 Americans experience symptomatic hemorrhoids.
+- Approximately 1 in 20 Americans experience symptomatic hemorrhoids.

-- Up to 50% of adults over age 50 develop hemorrhoids at some point in life.
+- Up to 50% of adults over 50 develop hemorrhoids at some point.

 - Age